Gexkill/sweng2/CI/src/index.md

 #Classes

-All method assigned to us belong to the same class.
+All methods assigned to us belong to the same class.

 ## StandardContext
 **Namespace:** org.apache.catalina.core